RULES IN ENGLISH

 d) Entering the competition:

-Compositions must be submitted to the Competition Office anonymously, under a pseudonym, in five identical copies and postmarked December 3, 2018 at the latest.
+Compositions must be submitted to the Competition Office anonymously, under a pseudonym, in five identical copies and postmarked December 4, 2023 at the latest.
 Any entries bearing a later postmark will be disqualified.
-The entry must be accompanied in a separate, sealed envelope by the entry form giving the following information: the name of the work and the composer’s name, age, gender, postal address, telephone number (incl. international dialling codes), email address, nationality and signature indicating that he/she agrees to abide by the competition rules and the Jury’s decisions.
+The first page of the score must indicate whether it is in C or transposing.
+The entry must be accompanied – in a separate, sealed envelope – by the entry form giving the following information: the name of the work, and the composer’s name, age, gender, postal address, telephone number (incl. international dialling codes), email address, nationality and signature indicating that he/she agrees to abide by the competition rules and the Jury’s decisions.
 The composer must also affirm that neither the work nor any part of it has previously been performed.
 A document proving permanent right of residence must be appended where applicable.

-e) The Jury will consist of composer Kalevi Aho (Chairman, Finland), composer Magnus Lindberg (Finland), composer Erkki-Sven Tüür (Estonia) and conductor Olari Elts (Estonia).
+e) The Jury will consist of composer Kalevi Aho (Chairman, Finland), composer Magnus Lindberg (Finland), composer Lotta Wennäkoski (Finland), composer Mats Larsson Gothe (Sweden) and, at a later stage, a conductor member Anna-Maria Helsing.

 The following prizes will be awarded: